h2oai/sparkling-water/py/README.rst

 PySparkling
 ===========

-This package contains complete functionality for training and scoring Sparkling Water/H20-3 models.
-It's also possible to use this package for scoring with Driveless AI models.
+This package contains complete functionality for training and scoring Sparkling Water/H20-3 MOJO models.
+It's also possible to use this package for scoring with Driverless AI MOJO models.

 |Join the chat at https://gitter.im/h2oai/sparkling-water| |License| |Powered by H2O.ai|